-

 Report > 2026 State of Automotive Software Development Report

-Chapter 5 - Recalls and Software Vulnerabilities
+Chapter 5 - Recalls and Vulnerabilities

 Recalls